nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 *   Angle brackets (`<MANDATORY>`) are mandatory, while square brackets (`[OPTIONAL]`) are optional. <br/>
 E.g. `estimate <SCRIPT_NAME> [-t WORDS_PER_HOUR]` can be used as `estimate script.txt` or `estimate script.txt -wph 300`.

-*   Order of parameters (`-n`, `-l`, etc.) are not important. <br/>
+*   Order of options (`-n`, `-l`, etc.) are not important, but they have to be defined after the non-option fields. <br/>
-E.g. Both `browse -s name -p 2` and `browse -p 2 -s name` gives the same result, but in the case of `estimate script.txt -wph 300` and `estimate -wph 300 script.txt`, the latter will not work because "script.txt" is not a parameter.
+E.g. Both `browse -s name -p 2` and `browse -p 2 -s name` gives the same result, but in the case of `estimate script.txt -wph 300` and `estimate -wph 300 script.txt`, the latter will not work because "script.txt" is not an option.

 > :bulb: This is what your input prompt means: **WORKSPACE-NAME (WATCHLIST-NAME) #>**